 If you don’t have Microsoft Office software, you can learn more and buy Excel here.

-As your business grows, you’ll find the need to enlist a more robust inventory management tool to help you keep track of stock, import sales orders from all sales channels and create shipping labels.
-Until then, we hope these tools provide you some level of organization as you get your business up and running.
-If you have any questions about how inventory management software works, please feel free to contact us.
+As your business grows, you’ll find the need to enlist a more robust inventory management tool to help you keep track of stock, import sales orders from all sales channels, and create shipping labels.
+When you’re ready to take the plunge with an inventory software tool, we recommend checking out our tips on finding the perfect inventory management software to suit your business.

 Do you have any other free tools you use?
 Let us know in the comments.

 Editor’s Note: This blog post was originally published November 2014 and was updated in March 2021 to reflect more accurate and relevant information.